NISHUNISARGA/SystemVerilog_Datatypes/TYPEDEF.md

     * consider two classes c1 and c2.
     * c2 is instantiated inside c1 and c1 inside c2.
     * Both classes need the handle of each other.
     * As execution will happen in sequential order.
-Dependency between both the classes leads to a compilation error.
+Dependency between both classes leads to a compilation error.

 `without typedef/forward declaration of class`